 Over winter and spring breaks, there are volunteer opportunities available via the Community Outreach and Opportunity Project (COOP) and Alternative Spring Break.
 Information about these programs is sent via e-mail several weeks before the beginning of break.

 Many international students enjoy spending time with each other over breaks cooking, watching movies and relaxing.
 Students who remain will find that the community here, although small, is welcoming and supportive.

 Some students choose to remain on campus and work over the summer vacation.
 There are a variety of opportunities available, such as performing summer research for a professor, working in the computer lab, and other campus jobs.
-Students who work full time (40 hours per week) may live in one of the two residence halls designated for summer residents.
-Students are charged for their room over the summer.
-Summer 2016 rates were $49 per week for a single, and $35 per week for a double.
+Students who work full time (40 hours per week) may live in residence halls designated for summer residents.

 Services over Summer Break

-Library and Athletic Center are both open but with limited hours, as above.
+The Library and Athletic Center are both open but with limited hours, as above.
 The Health Center, as in other breaks is closed; the same rules for seeking medical attention apply.
-The jitney does not run, however the Utica bus continues to come up to campus.
+The jitney may not run, however the Utica bus continues to come up to campus.

 There are some activities arranged for students on campus during the summer, such as trips to outside attractions, volunteer opportunities and dinners.
 Students should keep an eye on their e-mail so that they can keep abreast of the offerings.